Corporate tax measures

 - The part of the budget that needs to be spent in Belgium would be fixed at 90% of all funds collected.

-The amendments to the regime, which need to be submitted to the European Commission for approval, would apply to framework agreements for tax shelter productions concluded as of 1 July 2013.
+These amendments, which have been submitted to the European Commission for approval, apply to framework agreements for tax shelter productions concluded as of 1 July 2013.

 Program Law of 27 December 2012